Afghan police accused of stealing from rank and file

 Police corruption is a major grievance for many Afghans, eroding confidence in fledgling local security forces as most foreign troops look to leave the country by the end of 2014.

-"The most on the list was the former governor, who had about 8 million Afghani, and the former police chief had 5 million Afghani," Nooristani, who became governor eight months ago, told Reuters.
+"The most on the list was the former governor, who had about 8 million Afghani ($163,000), and the former police chief had 5 million Afghani ($102,000)," Nooristani, who became governor eight months ago, told Reuters.

 "The former chief of police is under arrest in Kabul.
 But still, although this is Afghanistan, I don't understand why the former governor is still going around and he is not yet arrested," he said.